IvanaJoshevska96/bookingCovidVaccine/README.md

 # bookingCovidVaccine
-Booking Covid Vaccine Application using Java
+Simple Booking Covid Vaccine Web Application using Java

 The Application is created for the following purpose: